MynherVanKoek/AMLD_2020_MLflow/30_models/models.md

-# MLflow Models -- Packaging and Deploying ML Models
+# MLflow Models&mdash;Packaging and Deploying ML Models
 So far, we have learnt how to integrate MLflow's tracking functionalities into our model code.
 Doing so, we can now trace different runs done with different parameters and their respective outcomes to better evaluate, compare, discard, or accept a model.
 Additionally, we have found a possibility to